Estimated Read Time: 4 min 19 sec

 The stɑl̓əw̓ pow wow is back with even more reasons to celebrate local Indigenous culture!
 With dancing, singing, drumming, and artisan vendors, the pow wow has quickly become one of the biggest highlights of the community calendar.
 The annual three-day event brings people and performers from across the country to share their stories and regalia.
 Family-friendly and open to all, grab some freshly made bannock and settle in for the exciting festivities.
 Be sure to get a good seat when the dancing begins— the artistry and athleticism are truly something to behold!

 On Truth and Reconciliation Day itself, you’re invited to join in a day of listening and consideration about the history of Residential Schools in Canada.
 The phrase Stetís ímexstowx means “walk beside us” in Halq’eméylem, and that is the sentiment of learning taken at these various events throughout the day.
-Across different locations, you’ll join elders and community members in reflecting on this terrible time in our country’s history.
+At Thunderbird Square and Civic Plaza, you’ll join elders and community members in reflecting on this terrible time in our country’s history.
 Throughout the day, you’ll have the chance to watch presentations, hear stories, and learn about the countless Indigenous families that suffered because of the residential school system.